Show and Share

-Associate the letters sh with the /sh/ sound: shop, shirt, sheep.
+Associate the letters sh with the /sh/ sound as in shop, shirt, and sheep.

 Activity: Show and Share

-- Deal four cards for each player and place the remaining cards in the middle.
+- Deal four cards to each player and place the remaining cards in the middle of the table.

 - Look for matches by asking each other, "Will you share a ___ with me?"

-- If the other person has the card, say, "Yes, I will share a ____ with you," pass the card over, and place the match on the table.
+- If the other player has the card, have that player say, "Yes, I will share a ___ with you," pass the card over, and have the first player place the match on the table.

-- If the other person doesn't have the card, say, "Go shop!" and have the player draw a card from the pile.
+- If the other person doesn't have the card, have that player say, "Go shop!" and have the first player draw a card from the pile.

-- When one person runs out of cards, the game is over.
-Whoever has the most matches wins!
+- When one person runs out of cards, the game is over, and whoever has the most matches wins!

-- Help your child write a list of the words he/she won during the game.
-Invite your child to write the letters sh then provide support as needed for writing the other letters in the word.
+- Help your child write a list of the words he or she won during the game (support as needed).

 2. CCSS.ELA-LITERACY.RF.K.3.A: Demonstrate basic knowledge of one-to-one letter-sound correspondences by producing the primary sound or many of the most frequent sounds for each consonant.